YakNazim/telemetry/README.md

 Once the rocket is sending data and the backend server is running, simply navigate to [http://localhost:8080](http://localhost:8080) to start seeing data.

+## Finish and Resume

+When you're finished, kill the script with Ctrl+C and get out of the virtualenv with `deactivate`.

+To resume the environment, navigate back to this directory and run `workon psas-telemetry`.